Bhutan travel advice

 Money and expense

 Bhutan's currency is the Ngultrum (Nu), with 100 Chetrum = 1 Ngultrum.
 The Ngultrum is fixed to the value of India rupee.
-Carry a mixture of travellers cheques (American Express is most widely accepted) and cash in US dollars which can often be used for the purchase of souvenirs.
+Carry a mixture of travelers checks (American Express is most widely accepted) and cash in US dollars which can often be used for the purchase of souvenirs.
 There are bank branches in all major towns.

 A few outlets in Thimpu accept payment by credit card, but with a surcharge added.
 Daily expenditure varies from person to person, but in general you should allow US$5-10 daily for laundry, drinks, phone calls overseas, small souvenirs, postcards and stamps.